Updated July 10, 2023

 - Moving averages’ most typical use is to determine the trend’s direction.
 For instance, sales for a particular product from the previous quarter can help predict the current quarter’s sales.

-- The most widely applied moving averages are Simple Moving Averages (SMA) and Exponential Moving Averages (EMA).
+- Simple Moving Averages (SMA) and Exponential Moving Averages (EMA) are the most widely applied moving averages.
 Calculating the moving average is dividing the total variable value for a period by the number of periods.

 4. Simple Linear Regression: